 AffiliationAssociate Professor, Hitotsubashi ICS

-Professor Suzuki’s current research interests lie in the following three areas: (a) cross-cultural consumer behavior and organizational behavior, (b) brand management, and (c) service globalization.
+Professor Suzuki’s current research interests lie in the following areas: (a) business and culture, and (b) design thinking and creativity.
 She has been invited to various academic conferences to present research, and has been actively providing advice to central and local governments for marketing and globalization.